Checking should be free. Don’t you agree?

 Capital One 360 Checking Account – This is the online bank that I have trusted and used the longest.
 I currently do most of my online checking with Capital One’s 360 checking account.
 They offer great service, have the best online bill pay service, offer a free debit card, free ATM use within their huge network, send checks online for free (they now offer physical checkbooks as well), no minimums and no monthly fees.
 Capital One 360 just released their industry leading iPhone app as well.
 Hands down the best online app available.
 Deposits options are getting stronger (they are introducing digital deposits soon).
 Pays a small interest on your balance as well.
 Higher balances can tap into bigger rates.

-USAA Bank Free Checking- A newcomer to our list, USAA Bank has been a consumer favourite for as long as I can remember.
+USAA Bank Free Checking– A newcomer to our list, USAA Bank has been a consumer favorite for as long as I can remember.
 While other banks offer base checking for free, USAA offers their full lot of services free of charge.
 Those services include (and are not limited to) use of ATM’s, on-line bill pay, on-line and mobile banking and free checks.
 For anyone thinking that this bank is restricted to just members of the military, think again.
 We have a full article on who can and cannot join USAA, so check it out of you have any questions.

 Everbank Yield Pledge Checking – If you are a rate chaser and put a lot of cash to put into your checking account, EverBank will reward you with consistently one of the best online checking account interest rates.
 They promises that EverBank will always be in the top 5% of leading banks when it comes to rate.
 To have no fees with this account, you need to maintain a balance of $5,000.
 Since they take on only a limited set of customers, they strive to treat them like kings.
 They have award-winning online banking, live customer service 24/7, and unlimited check writing.
-They also have had one of the best deposit methods in the industry: check deposit by scanner.
+They also have had one of the most unique deposit methods in the industry: check deposit by scanner.